reactjs/react.dev/content/tutorial/tutorial.md

 3. Click "Change View" and then choose "Debug mode".
 4. In the new tab that opens, the devtools should now have a React tab.

+### A Quick Summary Before Moving On

+You've *already* learned most of the underlying basic building blocks of a React application.
+Before moving on to the next section, let's recap a little bit and see what makes React special:

+* Use **components** as the most basic building block to compose complex UIs and application structure.
+* Use **props** to have uni-directional data flow (passed from parent components to children components), to enable communication between components.
+* Use **state** and add event listeners to your component, to make it interactive.
+* The React Devtools extension is a great utility to help you develop a React application.

 ## Completing the Game

 We now have the basic building blocks for our tic-tac-toe game.
 To have a complete game, we now need to alternate placing "X"s and "O"s on the board, and we need a way to determine a winner.